miketuskey/ReGex/REGEX Project/Regex Presentation.md

         the process of taking a string and changing it via various methods to contain only the data needed

-- Scenarions of retrieving pieces of text
+- Scenarios of retrieving pieces of text
     - Extracting phone numbers that start with certain digit
-    - Collectining all street names from a bulk text, even if they dont follow a specific pattern
+    - Collecting all street names from a bulk text, even if they dont follow a specific pattern
     - RegEx has a predefined expression to locate all the URLs in a strings

 ---